PostHog/posthog.com/contents/apps/geoip-enrichment/docs.md

 ## How do I install the GeoIP Enrichment app for PostHog?

 1. Log in to your PostHog instance
-2. Click 'Plugins' on the left-hand tool bar
+2. Click 'Apps' on the left-hand tool bar
 3. Search for 'GeoIP'
 4. Select the GeoIP app, press 'Install' and follow the on-screen instructions